semgrep/semgrep-docs/docs/faq.md

 For SAST, both Semgrep and Snyk offer good solutions out of the box, however writing custom rules is far easier and more scalable with Semgrep (so that you accomodate issues specific to your codebase that no vendor could out-of-box) and Semgrep supports 30+ languages whereas Snyk supports 14.

-Semgrep and Snyk both have their opinionated approaches to SAST and the ideal solution depends on what you want to achieve.[Here](https://semgrep.dev/blog/2020/why-i-moved-to-semgrep-for-all-my-code-analysis/](https://appsec.guide/docs/static-analysis/semgrep/) is an unbiased, third-party take on the differences between Semgrep and Snyk.
+Semgrep and Snyk both have their opinionated approaches to SAST and the ideal solution depends on what you want to achieve.
+[Here](https://appsec.guide/docs/static-analysis/semgrep/) is an unbiased, third-party take on the differences between Semgrep and Snyk.

 ### Comparing Semgrep to SonarQube